 Before you make a huge commitment like marriage, chances are you and your partner will speak about all of the big deal-breaker issues—your morals, where you want to live, your future plans, and, of course, whether or not you want children.
 There is endless advice on the importance of talking through these pivotal life points and making sure you’re on the same page.
 What isn’t spoken about is the elephant in the room—that sometimes, people change their minds.

-This isn’t to scare you into thinking that your partner is going to pull a 180 as soon as you get you married—far from it.
-The truth is, changes rarely happen on the big decisions.
+This isn’t to scare you into thinking that your partner is going to pull a 180 as soon as you get married—far from it.
+The truth is, changes rarely happen on big decisions.
 But sometimes they do—and perhaps the biggest change that can happen is about whether they want children.

 What do you do if your partner changes their mind about having children after you’re married?
 Here’s what to keep in mind.